werfu/magento2-docker-compose-dev/readme.md

 The .gitmodules file is in .gitignore.
 As such, unless you personalize the configuration, you should be able to simply clone this repo, add your code repo as a submodule (the www folder), and still be able to pull update from this repo without a hitch.

 ## Configuration customization
-* Nginx default site configuration is exposed in conf/site.conf.
-The configuration is straightfowared, with basic rewrites and no security at all.
+* Nginx virtual hosts configuration should be placed inside conf/nginx.conf.d/.
+You can reference fastcgi_backend upstream server to pass PHP scripts to PHP-FPM.
 * PHP configuration can be tailored by editing the fpm/custom.ini.
 * FPM pool configuration is not exposed (no need for now).

 ## PHP Debugging
 Xdebug extension configuration is exposed in conf/xdebug.conf.
-By default the remote port is set to 9009 and the remote handler to dbgp.
+By default xdebug is disable, the remote port is set to 9009 and the remote handler to dbgp.
 The connect_back option is enable, so ensure your IDE is allowing it.

 ## Adding further features
 More PHP extensions can be added by customizing the dockerfile inside the FPM folder.
 Simply rebuild the FPM image after by running docker-compose up --build.